lalagi/FlightReportAssistant/README.md

     -   **Fine-Tuning:** The classification model (`facebook/bart-large-mnli`) could be fine-tuned on a domain-specific dataset of flight reports.
 Techniques like **LoRA (Low-Rank Adaptation)** would allow for efficient tuning, significantly improving the model's accuracy in understanding aviation-specific terminology and context.
     -   **Model Selection:** A more thorough evaluation could be conducted to select smaller, faster, or more accurate models for each specific task (summary, classification, recommendation).

 -   **Sophisticated Prompt Management:** Storing prompt templates directly in `config.yaml` is practical for simple cases.
-A more robust solution would involve a dedicated prompt management system.
-This could include:
-    -   Using a templating engine like Jinja2 for more complex prompt logic.
+Using a templating engine like Jinja2 for more complex prompt logic might be beneficial.